dillonkearns/idiomatic-elm-package-guide/README.md

 ## 3. Easy to learn and use

+### Use Ubiquitous Domain Language

+Use the same language everywhere, whether it's in a doc comment, the README, an example folder, an exposed function name or type, a type variable name.
+And even your internal code!
+Bad naming in the internals of your code will inevitably leak out into confusing names that are public facing.

+With that said, recognize that [naming is a process](http://arlobelshee.com/good-naming-is-a-process-not-a-single-step/).
+Don't expect to have the perfect names mapped out in your first commit.
+Iterate on the naming, just be sure to relentlessly do renaming refactors and module extracts as you see the opportunity for more clear names.

+### Learning Resources

 See [the Learning Resources section in the README template](https://github.com/dillonkearns/idiomatic-elm-package-guide/blob/master/TEMPLATE.md#learning-resources).

 Here are some examples of learning sections from Elm package READMEs: